 ijk=100010001xyz

 Flipping any 2 rows of the coordinate system would cause the unit cube to rotate around the axis of the untouched row.
 For example, swapping the first and 3rd rows would cause the cube to rotate about the j axis

+If you flip two rows of a matrix, you flip the sign of the determinant.
+Essentially, you are exchanging two directions, or turning the cube inside out.